Quantum GraviElectro Dynamics: Introduction

-This report is organised as follows: After this introduction section, \textbf{section 2} provides mathematical preliminaries describing geometrical backgrounds of general relativity and the Yang--Mills theory based on Ref.\cite{Kurihara:2022sso}.
+This report is structured as follows: After this introductory section, \textbf{section 2} provides mathematical preliminaries describing the geometrical background of general relativity and Yang-Mills theory based on Ref$.$\!\cite{Kurihara:2022sso}.
 We introduce a gravitational coupling constant in a covariant differential concerning a local $SO(1,3)$ group.
-Although this method is not standard in general relativity, it is commonly utilised in the Yang--Mills theory. \textbf{Section 3} introduces the classical (un-renormalised) QGED Lagrangian consisting of the pure and interaction Lagrangian for general relativity and the Yang--Mills theory.
+Although this method is not standard in general relativity, it is indispensable in Yang--Mills theory.
+When the Yang--Mills theory treats multiple gauge symmetries, they provide a relative strength of these couplings. \textbf{Section 3} introduces the classical (unrenormalised) \QGED Lagrangian, which consists of the pure and interaction Lagrangians for general relativity and Yang--Mills theory.
 The interaction Lagrangian includes a gravitational interaction between a fermion and a gravitational gauge boson.
-In addition to that, we have to include a gauge fixing and ghost Lagrangian to quantise this system.
-In this section, we give all necessary Lagrangians and show their BRST invariance, ensuring the gauge theory's quantisation.
-From the QGED Lagrangian given in \textbf{section 3}, \textbf{section 4} extracts Feynman rules for the perturbative calculation of amplitudes.
-Successively, \textbf{section 4} develops the renormalised QGED using Feynman rules given in \textbf{section 3}.
-We prepare all necessary renormalisation constants and show that all ultraviolet divergences are absorbed in a finite number of renormalisation constants at the one-loop level.
-Consequently, the renormalisation-group equation provides an energy scale dependence of the effective gravitational coupling (a running gravitational coupling). \textbf{Section 5} provides an application of the QGED, i.e., the Hawking radiation from the Schwartzschild black hole in contrast with the Schwinger effect of the QED.
-Finally, the summary section summarises the main results of this report and discusses essential aspects of the QGED.
-In addition, we provide two appendixes, a proof of nilpotent for all fields appearing in the Lagrangian in \textbf{Appendix \ref{app1}} and the possible method to measure the gravitational coupling constant in particle physics experiments by \textbf{Appendix \ref{appB}}.
+In addition, we need to include a gauge fixing and ghost Lagrangian to quantise this system.
+This section gives all the necessary Lagrangians and shows their BRST invariance, which ensures the quantisation of gauge theory.
+From the \QGED Lagrangian given in \textbf{section 3}, \textbf{section 4} extracts Feynman rules for the perturbative calculation of amplitudes.
+The canonical quantisation conditions for physical fields are also given in this section.
+Subsequently, \textbf{section 5} investigates the renormalisability of \QGED using the Feynman rules given in \textbf{section 4}.
+Before performing concrete one-loop calculations, we check the renormalisability of the theory using the power-counting test.
+We prepare all the necessary renormalisation constants and show that all ultraviolet divergences are absorbed in a finite number of renormalisation constants at the one-loop level.
+Consequently, the renormalisation group equation provides an energy scale dependence of the effective gravitational coupling (a running gravitational coupling).
+Section 6 presents an application of the QGED, i.e. the Hawking radiation of the Schwarzschild black hole, similar to the Schwinger effect of QED.
+Finally, the Summary section summarises the main results of this report and discusses essential aspects of the \QGED.
+In addition, we provide two appendices, a proof of nilpotency for all fields appearing in the Lagrangian by \textbf{Appendix \ref{app1}} and the possible method to measure the gravitational coupling constant in particle physics experiments by \textbf{Appendix \ref{appB}}.
+If the manifold is torsionless, we can obtain a useful relation, the soldering relation. \textbf{Appendix \ref{Soldering}} describes the soldering of the local and global cotangent bundles used in this study.
+Finally, in \textbf{Appendix \ref{appC}} we compare the perturbative expansion coefficients of gravity in the standard method and the QEGD, and explain why the QEGD is renormalisable while the standard method is not.